 Students will earn 16-18 credit hours toward the Spanish major or minor.
 Several courses may also fulfill elective or major requirements from other departments.
 Most courses will be taught in collaboration with local university professors, and language and literature courses will be offered at a local university.
 This program fulfills the study abroad requirement for the Spanish major at Wheaton College.

-Students will complete 8 hours from the following language and literature courses (availability of non-required courses dependent on enrollment):
+Students will complete 12 hours from the following courses (availability of non-required courses dependent on enrollment):

 - Spanish 332 (4 hrs) Spanish Grammar and Composition